apmckinlay/natureapp/trees/dougfir.md

 **Coast Douglas-firs** are found along the Pacific Northwest coast and are taller (up to 250 ft) and faster-growing than **Rocky Mountain Douglas-firs** (115-150 ft) found in the western mountains.

+Douglas-fir **seeds** provide food for small mammals such as chipmunks and squirrels, while many songbirds eat the seeds right out of the cones.
+Bears eat the sap.

 **Did you know?** Douglas-firs aren't a fir tree at all - hence the hyphen in their name.
 They're a **False Hemlock**.

 <!-- generated, do not edit -->